AffableAWE/http-server/README.md

 | Logging disabled | ~23,000 req/sec |
 | SQLite logging enabled | ~8,000 req/sec |

-Logging can be disabled when raw throughput is preferred.
+Logging can be disabled when raw throughput is preferred..

 ---